HL7Norway/FHIR-hackathon-2025/currentbuild/hack-agenda.md

 Track introductions

-* Intro to Pasientens måledata FHIR API interface (NHN)
+* Intro to Pasientens måledata FHIR API interface (Michal/Tormod?)
-* Intro to Oversikt over kommunale tjenester API (OKT API) and approaches for making FHIR API from existing services (Adam)
+* Intro to Oversikt over kommunale tjenester API (OKT API) and approaches for making FHIR API from existing services (Robert/Adam)
-* Intro to terminology API and demo of nordic terminology server (Mattias?)
+* Intro to terminology API and demo of nordic terminology server (Vadim/Mattias)
 * Write and publish documentation of FHIR API's by publishing a FHIR IG (Thomas/Espen)

 #### Track leads and partners